Immigration and Asylum Chamber

 Late documents for hearings

 If you have documents that need to be sent to us within 5 days of a hearing, please send them direct to the hearing centre scheduled to hear your appeal.
-You should always send documents to the tribunal as soon as you can and also send a copy to the respondent.
+You should always send documents to the tribunal as soon as you can and also send a copy to the representative of the Home Office or Entry Clearance Officer (ECO), referred to as the "respondent".

 Types of hearing